 - Outlaw’s at The Capital, the only London venture from chef Nathan Outlaw, whose eponymous restaurant in Cornwall holds two Michelin stars.

-- Tamarind, which, in all fairness, is currently closed for a total reboot.
+- Tamarind, which, in all fairness, was closed for a total reboot at the time of inspection.
 It was the first Indian fine dining restaurant in the world to win a Michelin star.

 Now read on for the history, and the full list of Michelin Star restaurants in London…

 In 1900, in a bid to drum up business, tyre manufacturer Michelin created a travel guide.
 It contained within a list of hotels and restaurants for drivers to visit – the hope being that Michelin’s tyres would take them there and need replacing soon after.
 It worked.
 By 1920 the dining section was so popular the company began to hire anonymous inspectors to visit, test, and rank the various restaurants in its guide.
 These inspectors were, and still are, trained in France and judge a restaurant on quality; chef’s skill and flavour expertise; personality and creativity; and consistency between visits.
 Taking these things into account they award either three, two, one, or no stars.
 Places that really bomb don’t even get a mention.
 One star means a “very good restaurant in its category”, two stars means “worth a detour” and the highly coveted three stars means “worth a special journey”.
 These anonymous secret agents, with a licence to eat, have been shaping the restaurant business ever since.